LandRegistry/digital-street-3d-ui/README.md

 Basic Google Analytics support is included out the box.
 Simply set the `GOOGLE_ANALYTICS_KEY` environment variable and you will get the following for free:

 - Pageviews logged (The most basic, standard Google Analytics feature)
-- Form validation errors logged as events (A custom implementation built into flask-skeleton-ui)
+- Form validation errors logged as events (A custom implementation built into flask-search_index_map_ui-ui)

 If you don't want google analytics, simply remove the env var, and remove the entry in config.py.
 It will then default to False and be disabled.